Sheet Pan Bell Pepper Nachos

-These veggie nachos offer a healthier version of this classic party snack without compromising flavor.
-They also rely on basic ingredients for less fuss.
+These sheet pan bell pepper nachos offer a healthier alternative to this classic party snack without compromising flavor.
+They also rely on just a few ingredients like fresh veggies, beans, and cheese for virtually no fuss.

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 Nachos are one of the ultimate party snacks (at least stateside).
-They make much-lauded appearances at Super Bowl parties, birthday celebrations, Fourth of July gatherings, and cozy Friday nights when you just want to curl up with a good movie and some indulgence.
+They make much-lauded appearances at Super Bowl parties, birthday celebrations, Fourth of July gatherings, and cozy Friday nights when you just want to curl up with a good movie and some indulgence—and maybe some ultimate brownies.

-Because of the limited ingredients in these veggie nachos, there’s a good chance you already have everything you need, but feel free to amp up these nachos by adding diced avocado, red salsa, salsa verde, sour cream, cilantro, etc.
+Because of the limited ingredients in these nachos, there’s a good chance you already have everything you need, but feel free to amp them up by adding diced avocado, red salsa, salsa verde, sour cream, cilantro, etc. The options are limitless.

-- It’s essentially a no-fail recipe: You can swap out ingredients for whatever you like.
-You can also add more beans, fewer onions, etc., based on your preferences.
-As long as the nachos are covered in ingredients you like, you can’t go wrong!
+It’s essentially a no-fail recipe: You can swap out ingredients for whatever you like.
+You can also adjust the ingredients to your liking, such as adding more beans or fewer onions.
+As long as the nachos are smothered in ingredients you like, you can’t go wrong!

-- They’re a healthier alternative to meat-laden nachos: If you’re a vegetarian or just want to limit your meat consumption, these veggie nachos are the perfect snack.
+They’re a healthier alternative to meat-laden nachos: If you’re a vegetarian or just want to limit your meat consumption, these veggie-based nachos are the perfect snack.

 Key Ingredients